msimpsonnz/msimpsonnz.github.io/_posts/2018-05-01-AzureSummit-1.md

 ## Bob's Awesome Appliances

 We didn't have a good single example so I created "Bob's Awesome Appliances"!
-Bob has move from running a business in his garage on Excel to trying to conquer the world with Single Page Apps, APIs and databases running in the cloud.
+Bob has moved from running a business in his garage on Excel to trying to conquer the world with Single Page Apps, APIs and databases running in the cloud.

 The problem Bob was now having is that during peak sales on the website he was getting poor user experience and application performance.
 The frontend devs are blaming the backend devs and vice versa, he was losing money and every fix was a point solution.

-How do we fix this?
-Not just the performance issues, but how do we move forward, still allowing people to break things (unintentionally) but without the blame game.
+How do we really fix this?
+Not just the performance issues, but how do we move forward, still allowing innovation and features,  but without the blame game when things go wrong or slow down.
+All software has bugs, all software fails.....eventually.

 **Application Insights and VSTS to the rescue**